from Pastor David, RN

 BREAST-FEEDING TIPS

 . . .
-Emma, a virgin dog, successfully breast-fed after adopting these big kittens from their natural mother (also shown in the photo)!
+Emma, a virgin Rottweiler, successfully breast-fed after adopting these big kittens from their natural mother (also shown in the photo)!
 You may not find your breast-feeding experience as easy as Emma makes it look, but her instinctive example should encourage your determination to overcome any problems or challenges you may face in giving the God-created nourishment that is best for babies.

 top of page